jliszka/jliszka.github.com/_drafts/a-programmers-guide-to-the-central-limit-theorem.md

 ### Sample means

 Suppose I have a random variable whose underlying distribution is unknown to me.
 I take sample of a reasonable size (say 100) and find the mean of the sample.
-What can I say about the sample mean?
+What can I say about the relationship between the true mean and the sample mean?

 The most comprehensive answer to this is to look at the distribution of the sample mean.